MichalRedm/wikipedia-recommender-system/README.md

 # Instantiate the recommender
 recommender = WikipediaRecommender()

-# Load articles into the recommender
+# Load articles into the recommender (default: 20 articles from the Wikipedia Popular Pages)
 recommender.load_articles()

 # Compare a new article to the dataset